Adjoint DSMC for nonlinear Boltzmann equation constrained optimization: Adjoint DSMC for Boltzmann equation

 The restriction to Maxwell molecules significantly simplifies the adjoint DSMC method presented in this section.
-Since the collision kernel $q$ is a constant, the collision rate for a pair of velocities $v$ and $v_1$ and the choice of collision parameters $\sigma$ do not depend on the values of the velocities.
-This implies that a variation $\delta v$ and $\delta v_1$ in the velocities does not cause a variation in the choice of collision pairs or in the collision parameters, which simplifies the adjoint DSMC equations(\ref{gammaEqtn}) and (\ref{gammaTildeEqtn}).
+Since the collision kernel $q$ is a constant, the collision rate for a pair of velocities $v$ and $v_1$ and the choice of the collision parameter $\sigma$ do not depend on the values of the velocities.
+This implies that variations $\delta v$ and $\delta v_1$ in the velocities do not cause variations in the choice of collision pairs nor in the collision parameter, which simplifies the adjoint DSMC equation~\eqref{gammaEqtns}.
 This is the main reason that we restricted our attention to Maxwell molecules in this work.
-It is possible to extend the adjoint DSMC method to non-Maxwell interactions, but this would involve additional terms in $\partial_{w_k}w_k', \partial_{\tilde w_k}w'_k, \partial_{w_k}\tilde w_k', \partial_{\tilde w_k}\tilde w'_k$ in~\eqref{eq:fwd_perturb4} and~\eqref{eq:fwd_perturb5}, due to the possible dependence (based on the specific collision kernel) between the collision parameter $\sigma_k$ and the pair of pre-collision velocities, $w_k$ and $\tilde w_k$.
+We believe it is possible to extend the adjoint DSMC method to non-Maxwell interactions.
+Extension to collision kernels $q=q(\theta)$ with angular dependence should be straightforward since, in that case, the only thing that changes is the sampling of the collision parameter $\sigma$, while it is still independent of pre-collision velocities $v$ and $v_1$.
+Extensions to the VHS model with $q=q(|v-v_1|)$ collision kernel and other non-Maxwell interactions are more intricate since either the collision rates or the collision parameter $\sigma$ will depend on pre-collision velocities.
+The former could be mitigated by using a different DSMC method with a constant collision rate such as \cite{BobylevNanbu2000}, while the latter would produce additional terms in $\partial_{w_k}w_k', \partial_{\tilde w_k}w'_k, \partial_{w_k}\tilde w_k', \partial_{\tilde w_k}\tilde w'_k$ in~\eqref{eq:fwd_perturb45}.
+We leave such generalizations for future work and they are beyond the scope of this paper.